opendocsg/slw-judgments-backfill/2002_SGHC_268/report.md

 _The bank’s duties_

 9\.
 When a creditor sells property it holds as security, the debtor’s interests must be taken into account.
-A bank which exercises its right of sale under a pledge must take care that the sale is a provident sale, see _The Odessa_ [1916] 1 AC 145, and _Malayan Banking Berhad v Hwang Rose_ [1997] 2 SLR 1.
-Where there is a guarantor, the duty extends to him as he has an interest in the sale as he is also liable for the debt remaining after the sale, see _Standard Chartered Bank Ltd v Walker_ [1982] 3 All ER 938, _American Express International Banking Corp v Hurley_ [1985] 3 All ER 564, _The Bank of East Asia v Tan Chin Mong Holdings (S) Pte Ltd_ [2001] 2 SLR 193, _Goh Chin Soon v Vickers Capital Ltd_ [2001] SLR 728, and _Bank of Credit and Commerce International Societe Anonyme (Licensed Deposit Takers) v Aboody_ (30 Sept 1987, Queen’s Bench Division, unreported).
+A bank which exercises its right of sale under a pledge must take care that the sale is a provident sale, see _The Odessa_ [1916] 1 AC 145, and _Malayan Banking Berhad v Hwang Rose_ <span class="citation">[1997] 2 SLR 1</span>.
+Where there is a guarantor, the duty extends to him as he has an interest in the sale as he is also liable for the debt remaining after the sale, see _Standard Chartered Bank Ltd v Walker_ [1982] 3 All ER 938, _American Express International Banking Corp v Hurley_ [1985] 3 All ER 564, _The Bank of East Asia v Tan Chin Mong Holdings (S) Pte Ltd_ <span class="citation">[2001] 2 SLR 193</span>, _Goh Chin Soon v Vickers Capital Ltd_ [2001] SLR 728, and _Bank of Credit and Commerce International Societe Anonyme (Licensed Deposit Takers) v Aboody_ (30 Sept 1987, Queen’s Bench Division, unreported).

 10\.
 When the bank decided to sell the pledged shares, it owed a duty to the plaintiff as the pledgor of the SME shares and guarantor of Asminco’s borrowing to take reasonable steps in effecting the sale.